The Crying Game

-The Crying Game is a 1992 crime thriller film, written and directed by Neil Jordan, produced by Stephen Woolley and Nik Powell, and starring Stephen Rea, Miranda Richardson, Jaye Davidson, Adrian Dunbar, Ralph Brown, and Forest Whitaker.
-The film explores themes of race, sex, gender, nationality, and sexuality against the backdrop of the Troubles in Northern Ireland.
+The Crying Game is a 1992 crime thriller film written and directed by Neil Jordan, produced by Stephen Woolley and Nik Powell, and starring Stephen Rea, Miranda Richardson, Jaye Davidson, Adrian Dunbar, Ralph Brown, and Forest Whitaker.
+The film explores themes of race, sexuality, and identity.

-The film follows Fergus (Rea), a member of the Provisional Irish Republican Army.
-Fergus develops a brief but meaningful connection with a black British soldier, Jody (Whitaker), who is being held prisoner by the group.
-Aware that he may be killed, Jody asks Fergus to find Jody's girlfriend, Dil (Davidson), and to check on her well-being in the event of his demise.
-After Jody's death, Fergus finds Dil, and the two develop an unexpected romantic relationship.
-Later, Fergus's IRA comrades threaten to harm Dil in an attempt to coerce Fergus into assassinating a judge.
-Fergus is prepared to commit the crime, but Dil restrains him to prevent him from doing so.
-Another IRA member, Jude (Richardson), enters Dil's apartment to retaliate, but Dil shoots her dead.
-Fergus takes the fall for the death of Jude and is imprisoned.
+The Crying Game follows the fictional character of Fergus (Rea), a member of the Provisional Irish Republican Army (IRA).
+He develops a brief but meaningful friendship with a black British soldier, Jody (Whitaker), who has been taken captive by the IRA.
+Jody asks Fergus to look after his girlfriend, Dil (Davidson), in the event of his demise.
+After Jody's death (for which Fergus feels responsible), Fergus flees the IRA and finds Dil, with whom he develops a romantic relationship.
+When Fergus's IRA past catches up with him, a chain of events comes to a deadly conclusion when Dil shoots and kills another IRA member.
+Fergus takes the fall for the killing and ends up in prison.

-A critical and commercial success, The Crying Game won the BAFTA Award for Best British Film as well as the Academy Award for Best Original Screenplay, alongside Oscar nominations for Best Picture, Best Director, Best Actor for Rea, Best Supporting Actor for Davidson, and Best Film Editing.
+A critical and commercial success, The Crying Game won a BAFTA Award for Outstanding British Film as well as an Academy Award for Best Original Screenplay.
+The film also received Oscar nominations for Best Picture, Best Director, Best Actor for Rea, Best Supporting Actor for Davidson, and Best Film Editing.
 In 1999, the British Film Institute named it the 26th-greatest British film of all time.
-The film is notable for a plot twist in which the transgender identity of the character Dil is revealed through a nude scene.
+The film is notable for a plot twist in which a character is revealed to be transgender.

 Plot

-At a rural fairground in Northern Ireland, a Provisional Irish Republican Army (IRA) unit kidnaps Jody, a Black British soldier whom a female member of the unit, Jude, had lured to the secluded area by promising sex.
-The unit intends on holding Jody in exchange for the release of an imprisoned IRA member; if the prisoner is not released within three days, they plan on summarily executing Jody.
-Fergus, a volunteer in the unit, is assigned to stand guard over Jody, and the two began to bond, with Jody relating the fable of the Scorpion and the Frog to Fergus.
-Aware that he may not survive, Jody asks Fergus to find his girlfriend Dil and check on her well-being.
+At a rural fairground in Northern Ireland, a Provisional Irish Republican Army (IRA) unit kidnaps Jody, a Black British soldier.
+A female member of the IRA unit, Jude, had lured Jody to a secluded area by promising sex.
+The unit intends to hold Jody in exchange for the release of an imprisoned IRA member; if the prisoner is not released within three days, the unit plans to execute Jody.

+Fergus, a volunteer in the unit, is assigned to stand guard over Jody.
+The men bond, with Jody relating the fable of the Scorpion and the Frog to Fergus.
+Aware that he may not survive, Jody asks Fergus to find his lover Dil and check on Dil's well-being in the event of his demise.
 When the captors' deadline passes without their demands being met, Fergus is ordered to take Jody into the woods to kill him.
-However, instead of shooting him, Fergus chases Jody when he attempts to escape.
-As Jody flees, he runs into a road and is struck and killed by an incoming Alvis Saracen.
+However, Jody attempts to escape and Fergus, unwilling to shoot Jody in the back, chases after him.
+As Jody flees, he runs across a road and is struck and killed by an oncoming Alvis Saracen.